Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 rotation, independently populated primary and secondary WCS uniform-block slots, and the user-sector, metadata-sector, radial, and cutoff display masks.
-They do not execute every complete production fragment path, so they are not a claim of complete frame equivalence. `rendered_sample_*` compares the diagnostic GPU output over the complete viewport with a value sampled at the independent CPU/Astropy coordinate, or transparent black when that reference coordinate is outside the source image. `texture_interpolation_*` separately compares GPU and CPU filtering at the GPU coordinate; it is a filtering diagnostic, not a coordinate-correctness oracle.
+They do not execute every complete production fragment path, so they are not a claim of complete frame equivalence. `frame_sample_*` measures the complete viewport, including visibility differences. `joint_sample_*` measures rendered values only where both implementations consider the source visible, and is the sample-accuracy gate. `texture_interpolation_*` separately compares GPU and CPU filtering at the GPU coordinate; it is a filtering diagnostic, not a coordinate-correctness oracle.
 The CPU sampler uses the same half-float source values and clamp-to-edge filtering as the WebGL/JHV texture.

 The Metal run also covers Orthographic and both warp modes against the CPU model.
-The routine SwiftShader run covers the primary HPC and cylindrical paths.
-Use the explicit `electron_swiftshader_all_modes` diagnostic when investigating the known larger SwiftShader warp errors; it is not hidden behind a relaxed routine threshold.
+The routine SwiftShader run covers the cylindrical paths.
+A combined HPC projection check compares Metal and SwiftShader independently with Astropy and then directly with each other.
+Use the explicit `electron_swiftshader_all_modes` diagnostic when investigating the known larger SwiftShader warp errors.
+The all-mode SwiftShader warp diagnostics remain available through `--only`, but are not part of the gating `--extended` suite and are not hidden behind relaxed thresholds.

 Run only those focused shader checks with: